ioBroker/ioBroker.docs/docs/en/admin/objects.md

 The existing objects are displayed in a table on the page.

-The table consists of the following columns (the fields under column headers 1 and 2 and the pull-down menus of the other columns serve as filter criteria) The table in the picture is arranged according to hierarchy and some sub-items (nodes) have been opened:
+The table consists of the following columns (the fields under column headers 1 and 2 as well as the pull-down menus of the other columns serve as filter criteria).
+The table in the picture is arranged according to hierarchy and some sub-items (nodes) have been opened:

 ### 1 - ID
 These are the top levels of the object hierarchy.
 Here, the name of the instance, for example, and the respective structure of the data are created as the top level.